knocklabs/docs/pages/send-notifications/designing-workflows.md

 For each channel step, you can use trigger conditions to control whether the channel will be executed for a given recipient.

 Some examples of triggers you can employ are:
-- Only send a push notification if the user has a registered push token
 - Only send an email if the in-app notification has not been opened or read
 - Only send an email if the event payload indicates it should be sent via email
+- Onle send a notification if the user has a specific custom property, e.g. plan_type = pro.

 ### Function steps